 Proper rationing of food is a necessary factor when assessing any survival situation.
 To perform the needed calculations, we must know how many calories are needed, per day, for survival.

-If you consult USDA guidelines for adults, anywhere from 1,800 calories to 2,400 calories a day are needed for optimum function in a survival situation.
+Anywhere from 1,800 calories to 2,400 calories a day are needed for optimum function in a survival situation.

 As a general rule, men need more than women, with an adult male requiring calories on the upper end of the scale, with an adult female requiring calorie levels on the lower end.

 It is also indicated that these levels are not necessarily applicable to the individual based on current health, activity level and other factors and should be used only as a guideline.